windowsair/wireless-esp8266-dap/README.md

 </details>

-> We also provided sample firmware quick evaluation.
+> We also provided sample firmware for quick evaluation.
 See [Releases](https://github.com/windowsair/wireless-esp8266-dap/releases)

 ## Usage